-One of the biggest problems with corporate culture today is a view by employees that they are simply assets for use by the organisation.
+One of the biggest problems with workplace culture today is a view by employees that they are simply assets for use by the organisation.
 Engagement surveys report a startling lack of engagement within organisations.

 The Role of a Cultural Leader